bluepintail/bluepintail.github.io/_posts/2020-10-19-medalla-4-client-comparison.md

 title: "Comparing the Eth2 Clients on the Medalla Network"
 permalink: "/medalla-client-comparison/"
 ---
-Using the client data aggregated in the [data pre-processing notebook](/medalla-data-prep), we'll now take a look at how the different clients active on the Medalla testnet compared.
+Using the client data aggregated in [data pre-processing](/medalla-data-prep), we'll now take a look at how the different clients active on the Medalla testnet compared.

 Of course, as already mentioned, this analysis relies on the truthfulness of validators' block graffiti.
 It is also a snapshot in time.
 All the eth2 clients have continued to be developed and refined throughout the period under review.
 Problems apparent in the earlier phases may already have been resolved.